 Cornish College teaches from the Christian worldview.
 We teach Religious Education from Early Learning Centre through to Year 7 and in Year 8 we teach Ethics.

 From Prep to Year 4 the emphasis is on exploring Christian and Cornish College values through Bible stories and influential characters.

 In Years 5 and 6 the emphasis is on worldview.
 We explore students’ own worldview as well as other religious worldviews.
 We compare and contrast these with the Christian worldview.
-We also include units on ‘Making A Difference’, encouraging our students to consider social justice issues and community-building issues.
+We also include units on ‘Making A Difference’, to encourage our students to consider social justice issues and community-building issues.

 In Year 7 we link in with the curriculum emphasis on ‘The Big Question’ and look at the Big Questions of Life.
 Students take a more in-depth look at selected religious worldviews, as well as re-visiting their own worldview.
-Students also focus in on the word ‘advocacy’ and are given opportunities to express this concept via a ‘Make a Difference’ project.
+Students also focus on the word ‘advocacy’ and are given opportunities to express this concept via a ‘Make a Difference’ project.